valigula/aws2graphite/README.md

 ## Config

-See the config file system and script is currently set-up to work only for rds
+See the config file.
+Script is currently set-up to work only for rds.
+New rules can be added easily.

 ## How to execute